openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_config.rst

 including prometheus and grafana, will be running on the controller nodes and will be accessible using the port 3100 for grafana and 9092 for prometheus;
-since this service is only internal and doesn’t listen on the public vip, users can reach grafana on the ceph storage network vip, and access the exposed ceph dashboard using the controller provisioning network vip on the specified port ( 8444 is the default for a generic overcloud deployment).
+since this service is only internal and doesn’t listen on the public vip, users can reach both grafana and the exposed ceph dashboard using the controller provisioning network vip on the specified port (8444 is the default for a generic overcloud deployment).
 The resulting deployment will be composed by an external stack made by grafana, prometheus, alertmanager, node-exporter containers and the ceph dashboard mgr module that acts as the backend for this external stack, embedding the grafana